katherineedgley/disaster-pipeline-app/README.md

 ## Installation and Data
+The data was provided through Udacity Data Science Nano Degree, by [Figure Eight/Appen](https://appen.com/).
 Requires Python versions 3.\*.
 Other requirements are available in the `requirements.txt` file.
-The data was provided through Udacity Data Science Nano Degree, by [Figure Eight/Appen](https://appen.com/).
+Directions for installation of requirements outlined in the [instructions](#instructions) section.

 ## Project Motivation
 For this project, I aimed to build and tune a natural language processing pipeline in order to classify new messages into the relevant disaster response categories.
 The end goal was to create a dashboard/web app where new messages could be manually input and classified, using the classifier trained on the provided training data.